rhalbersma/dctl/README.md

 * **Supported**:
     * **tested:** the recommended and actively tested compilers are [g++](http://gcc.gnu.org/projects/cxx0x.html) and [Clang](http://clang.llvm.org/cxx_status.html).
 Current development takes place with g++ 4.7.2 and Clang 3.3 (on Linux), and MinGW g++ 4.8.0 (on Windows).
     * **untested:** the minimally required but untested compilers are [Intel](http://software.intel.com/en-us/articles/c0x-features-supported-by-intel-c-compiler) 13.0, g++ 4.6.3, and Clang 3.1.
-However, it is strongly recommended to use the most recently available verion of the compiler vendor of your choice.
+However, it is strongly recommended to use the most recently available version of the compiler vendor of your choice.
 * **Unsupported:**
     * the [Microsoft Visual C++ 2012](http://msdn.microsoft.com/en-us/library/vstudio/hh567368.aspx) compiler, even with its [November CTP](http://blogs.msdn.com/b/vcblog/archive/2012/11/02/visual-c-c-11-and-the-future-of-c.aspx), currently has insufficient(ly stable) C++11 support to reliably compile the DCTL test-suite.
 This could be subject to change when new updates come available.